MULKHI/cypress-learn/README.md

     ```
     npm run cy:open
     ```
-    Or you can run the single spec like this :
+    Or you can run the automate test like this :
     ```
-    npx cypress run --spec="cypress/integration/advanced/$.spec.js"
+    .\node_modules\.bin\cypress open
     ```

-## What's Next ?

-You can learn with a complete project on this URL [link](https://bitbucket.org/oimtrust/cypress-e2e/src/master/ "link")